The Following Are Equivalent (TFAE) #

 is an explicit list.

-components #
+tfae_have components #

-Construct a name for a hypothesis introduced by tfae_have
+Construct a name for a hypothesis introduced by tfae_have.

 Equations